Handball at the 1987 Pan American Games

-The Handball Tournament at the 1987 Pan American Games was held from August 9 to August 17, 1987 in Indianapolis, United States.
+The Handball Tournament at the 1987 Pan American Games was held from August 9 to August 17, 1987 in Indianapolis, United States at the Hoosier Dome.
 The sport made its debut at the Pan Am Games with two tournaments, one for the men (from August 9 to August 17) and one for the women (from August 10 to August 16).

 Men's tournament

 Final ranking

 United States are qualified for the 1988 Summer Olympics in Seoul, South Korea.

 Cuba is qualified for the 1989 Men's Handball World Championship for B-nations in France.